Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: Straightening in Uhsln

-as an ordered set of algebra generators for \(\Uhsl{n+1}\), then all the algebra relations of \(\Uhsl{n+1}\) are generated by quadratic relations amongst these generators.
-Moreover, this set of generators gives rise to a PBW basis as in Example~\ref{ex:Uhsl3}.
-This final statement can be established directly as in~\cite{r} or \emph{via} the general theory of quantum groups, as developed in~\cite[Chapter 40]{lus93}.
+Moreover, the ordering above yields a Poincar\'e--Birkhoff--Witt basis as in Example~\ref{ex:Uhsl3}.
+This final statement can be established directly as in~\cite{r} or via the general theory of quantum groups, as developed in~\cite[Chapter 40]{lus93}.